hsgr/anadelta/README.md

 The firmware is Marlin-1.1.0-RC7.

-The configuration file for slic3r is config/anadelta.ini.
+The configuration file for slic3r is config.

 ## License